bostonlink/bitcoin-explorer/README.md

  5. Follow prompts.
  6. Enjoy!

-Once installed you must edit the bitcoin-explorer.conf file with local environment settings.
-Note currently there are no configuration options in the bitcoin-explorer package.
+Once installed you must edit the bitcoin-explorer.conf file with Google custom search engine and Google (browser) API.
+See the requirements section above for resources to the Google CSE and API.

 ```bash
 $ vim ~/.canari/bitcoin-explorer.conf